lshim98/readme-generator/README.md

 2. npm install axios
 3. npm install inquirer

-user runs node index.js and the application starts
+User runs node index.js and the application starts

 Uses the [Inquirer package](https://www.npmjs.com/package/inquirer).

 ## Instructions
-User is prompt to answer questions. once the questionnaire is completed, a readme file will be generated
+- User is prompt to answer questions
+- Once the questionnaire is completed, a readme file will be generated

 ## Screenshot